 - Take Action: Students translate their ideas into appropriate action to improve conditions

-Estrella Foothills Global Academy is currently in consideration for becoming an International Baccalaureate World School.
+Estrella Foothills Global Academy is an International Baccalaureate Candidate School.
 The Laveen District is collaborating with IB as we aim to provide a world class education that focuses on attributes that can help individuals and groups become responsible members of local, national, and global communities and help students to become lifelong learners.

 Laveen Elementary School — Mindful Leadership